dougsweetser/Q/docs/Math/complex_quaternions.md

 to be found in the Universe.
 Making a one frame film about everything did not sound practical.

 I remembered [Peano's work](https://en.wikipedia.org/wiki/Giuseppe_Peano) where  he built number theory up from 0 and 1.
 I will focus on two operators, addition and multiplication, because together those are needed to make a mathematical field.
 A mathematical field in turn is the ground floor needed for calculus, the study of change in space-time.
-For addition, only the trivial group {0} has closure.
-One plus one makes two after all.[^1] Here is a representation of the topology, the way things are connected for zero.
+With representation theory, one makes an abstract group concrete.
+For the two sets of number {0} and {1} and the two operators addition and multiplication, one can represent the trivial group with ({0}, +), ({0}, x), and ({1}, x) but not ({1}, +).
+Here is a way to view the topology, how numbers are connected.

 ![zero_plus_zero.jpg](../images/Math/complex_quaternions/image16.jpg)